The Bill series 13

-The thirteenth series of the British television drama The Bill was broadcast from 2 January to 30 December 1997.
+The thirteenth series of The Bill, a British television drama, was broadcast from 2 January to 30 December 1997.
 The series consisted of 152 episodes, including three-hour-long specials.
-There were just two cast departures in the series after four the year before; actor Tom Butcher left the role of PC Steve Loxton after seven years on the show, however he would return in two episodes in 1999 as a guest at Dave Quinnan's wedding.
+There were just two cast departures in the series after four the year before; actor Tom Butcher left the role of PC Steve Loxton after seven years on the show; however, he would return in two episodes in 1999 as a guest at Dave Quinnan's wedding.
 The other departure was that of Alan Westaway, who left his role of PC Nick Slater after two and a half years.
-Their characters were replaced by PCs Luke Ashton and Sam Harker, with actors Scott Neal and Matthew Crompton appearing as guest actors on a number of times, both of the actor's most recent guest stints coming the previous year.
-The series also saw DC Tom Proctor, introduced into CID.
+Their characters were replaced by PCs Luke Ashton and Sam Harker, with actors Scott Neal and Matthew Crompton appearing as guest actors on a number of times, both of the actors' most recent guest stints coming the previous year.
+The series also saw DC Tom Proctor introduced into CID.
 Actor Gregory Donaldson revealed in a 2018 interview on The Bill Podcast that the role came after impressing producers in a guest stint earlier in the series, portraying burglary suspect Andy Melford in an hour-long special, "In the Dark".

 On 3 April 2013 the complete series was released as a two-part region-free DVD box set in Australia.
 The DVD artwork depicts DSs Don Beech (Billy Murray) and John Boulton (Russell Boulter).